DavidLGoldberg/qolor/README.md

 *   Jump to and from matching tables and aliases under cursor.

 *   List number of references in the status bar.

+## Prior Art

+todo..

+## How it works
+Qolor uses the language-sql grammar built into Atom.
+It does a double pass once for the table names and another for the aliases.

+I don't know of any SQL parsers in node usable for this.

+The code is ugly.
+The grammar for SQL suffices for syntax coloring, but it's tokens aren't always accurate.
+I try to make a layer of rules on top.

+It should work for most cases, but please report any issues.